evanx/bashbin/redis-scan/readme.md

 ### Scanned

 For each scanned matching key, we invoke a function `c1scanned` to perform some processing.
 In this example we just output the key to stdout, i.e. equivalent to the `redis-cli keys` command.
-However we may be issuing Redis commands here to check TTL, delete or migrate keys.

 ```shell
 c1scanned() { # key: process a scanned key